 - Have carbon monoxide detectors to alert you in case of any danger

 - Ensure there are no combustible items in the garage.

 Kerosene heaters are illegal to use in most countries due to the hazards they cause.
 However, the restrictions vary from city to city.
 For instance, in the US, heaters are banned in almost all cities.
 Nevertheless, there are some loopholes in the enforcement since people can still purchase the products.
 In addition, the government discourages using unvented kerosene heaters due to the emissions they make.

-- In New York, for instance, they prohibit the use of kerosene heaters in any private dwellings.
+- For instance, New York prohibits using kerosene heaters in any private dwellings.
 In addition, the laws state that you cannot own, store or even use a kerosene heater as per the 2006 code.

 - In Massachusetts and California, the use of heaters is illegal.

-- In Illinois, they allow approved kerosene heaters with a low center of gravity, a safety shut-off device.
+- They allow approved kerosene heaters with a low center of gravity and a safety shut-off device in Illinois.
 However, the same state prohibits heater usage in day-care centers, nursing homes, hospitals, etc.

 In the UK, it intends to ban the use of gas and oil fuels by 2025.
-The move comes as a way to creating more clean energy for health, safety, and the environment.
+The move comes as a way of creating more clean energy for health, safety, and the environment.

-In Canada, the government plans to revise the existing laws on the storage, handling, and utilization of kerosene.
+In Canada, the government plans to revise the existing laws on kerosene storage, handling, and utilization.
 In addition, the government aims to improve the safety of using kerosene heaters.

 If you have to use kerosene heaters, ensure you follow safety guidelines.
 Nowadays, there are modern heaters with some safety features.
 Consider purchasing the approved heater models and use the best quality kerosene.
 Additionally, always keep your heater and wick clean to prevent the emission of toxic gases.